 One of our focus areas includes improving primary care.
-We embrace ways to measure wellness and thriving in communities and re-envisioning primary care to maximize its capacity to recognize and, to a greater extent, address the myriad factors that impact a person’s health.
+We embrace ways to measure well-being and thriving in communities and re-envisioning primary care to maximize its capacity to recognize and, to a greater extent, address the myriad factors that impact a person’s health.

 Evaluating the State of Primary Care During Covid-19

-Nova Institute Visioning Visionary Dr. Rebecca Etz’s work aims to grow and articulate the intellectual foundations and guiding principles for the next generation of primary care.
+Nova Institute Visiting Visionary Dr. Rebecca Etz’s work aims to grow and articulate the intellectual foundations and guiding principles for the next generation of primary care.
 During the COVID-19 pandemic, Rebecca’s work with the Larry A. Green Center is highlighting the fact that systemic neglect of primary care in the United States has left this critical national resource unstable and overwhelmed.

 In response to the fact that no one organization, federal funder, or national dataset speaks to the on-the-ground realities of primary care practice, Rebecca and her team’s “Quick COVID-19 Primary Care Survey” is gathering data regularly from primary care practitioners across the country.
 National and state policy is now being informed about the strains on this system.
 Read about this work in a Washington Post article from May 14, 2020.